 Overpayments of tax made by the taxpayer to HMRC attract interest, but at lower rate than those on underpayments of tax.
 See the interest rate for overpayments on the GOV.UK website.

-Late payment of tax might also attract a penalty, see the Late payment penalties for income tax, capital gains tax and corporation tax and Late payment penalties for PAYE / NIC guidance notes.
+Late payment of tax might also attract a penalty, see the Late payment penalties under self assessment and Late payment penalties for PAYE / NIC guidance notes.

-As per the guidance on the GOV.UK website, the second self assessment payment on account for the 2019/20 tax year is effectively deferred from 31 July 2020 to 3
+As per the guidance on the GOV.UK website, the second self assessment payment on account for the 2019/20 tax year is effectively deferred from 31 July 2020 to 31 January 2021.
+This mea

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.